vhaghani26/python_focus_group/Session_01/session1.md

 Now try `pwd` again.
 You will see that we are in the original directory we started in.

 ## GitHub
+If you plan on doing anything with bioinformatics in your career, you will need to add your GitHub account to your CV, and likely submit the link in job applications.
+GitHub helps log your code activity (how often you code and what you code) as well as provide a place to work on your code.
+If you keep your GitHub up to date, then you are able to work on the same code from any computer.

 First, make sure that you have a GitHub account.
+Keep in mind that you will probably have to submit a link to your profile to someone down the line, so choose your username carefully.
+Please sign up your account [here](https://github.com/join).
+Choose the free plan and answer whatever questions you are asked about your interests.
+Also make sure that you verify your email address.

-Please sign up for one [here](https://github.com/join).
-We are going to make a GitHub repository.
+ Now, we are going to make a GitHub repository for your account.
 Repositories are essentially code projects, and they are commonly referred to as a "repo."
 Once you have an account, log in.
 We are now going to create a GitHub repo.

 ![github](https://github.com/vhaghani26/python_focus_group/blob/main/Session_01/new_git_repo.png)

 This will take you to a new page that will prompt you to fill in some information about the repo you are creating.
 We will name the repo `python_focus_group`.
 Make the repository public since we are not working with any confidential data.
 This allows future employers to see the work that you have done.
 You should also add a `README.md`, which serves as a description of your repository.
 I like to set up my `README.md` as a table of contents so that if someone else is looking at the repository or if I look at an old repository, I know where I can find what I'm looking for.
 It is also useful to add a license.
 Following these steps should look like this:

 ![github](https://github.com/vhaghani26/python_focus_group/blob/main/Session_01/create_git_repo.png)

+You've created a Git repo!

 ## Files